-In 2013, the management features Apple added in iOS 7 marked an important turning point for the enterprise mobility management field: They democratized MAM by taking features that previously required app SDKs or app wrapping tools, and making them available to any mobile device management provider by building them into the operating system and MDM protocol.
-From that point on, iOS could better accommodate BYOD and dual work/personal usage, and MAM features became much easier to implement.)
+In 2013, a set of new management features in iOS 7 marked an important turning point for the whole EMM field: iOS 7 democratized mobile app management by taking features that previously required SDKs or app wrapping tools and making them available with any app and MDM server by building them into iOS and Apple’s MDM protocol.
+From that point on, iOS could better accommodate BYOD and dual work/personal usage, and MAM became much easier—it was a big deal.

-In recent years, most of Apple’s MDM improvements have focused on institutional devices.
-For example, Apple has continually enhanced Supervised Mode, a subset of MDM features designed for corporate devices; it has rolled out and fine-tuned the Device Enrollment Program, to simplify mass provisioning; it has revamped the Apple Configurator tool; and for education customers it introduced Apple School Manager and Shared iPad, iOS’s first multi-user mode.
+Since 2013, most of Apple’s MDM improvements have focused on institutional devices.
+For example, Apple has continually enhanced Supervised Mode, a subset of MDM features designed for corporate devices; it has rolled out and fine-tuned the Device Enrollment Program, to simplify mass provisioning; and for education customers, it introduced Apple School Manager and Shared iPad.

 - Per-app VPN;

 - Managed open in;

 - SSO (based on Kerberos); and

 - The ability to prevent apps from using iCloud.